MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

   - Review the information on [TLS termination](/azure/application-gateway/ssl-overview#tls-termination) to better understand the performance and utilization impact it offers.
   - Consider the tradeoff: A balanced level of security can offer a more sustainable and energy efficient workload while a higher level of security may increase the requirements on compute resources.

-## Mitigation

-It's imperative that we secure our workloads and solutions in the cloud.
-Understanding how we can optimize our mitigation tactics and architectures can have a positive outcome for reducing emissions.

 ### Use DDoS protection

 Distributed Denial of Service (DDoS) attacks aim to disrupt operational systems by overwhelming them, creating a significant impact on the resources in the cloud.
 Successful attacks flood network and compute resources, leading to an unnecessary spike in usage and cost.